 “We feel that we don’t know the central character well enough.”
 The author does a rewrite and his protagonist becomes an icon for a generation as The Catcher In The Rye by J.D.
 Salinger sells 65 million.

-5 publishers reject L.M.
+5 publishers rejects L.M.
 Montgomery‘s debut novel.
 Two years after this rejection, she removes it from a hat box and resubmits.
 L.C.
-Page & Company agree to publish Anne of Green Gables and it goes on to sell 50 million copies.
+Page & Company agrees to publish Anne of Green Gables and it goes on to sell 50 million copies.

 “I recommend that it be buried under a stone for a thousand years.”
 Shunned by all the major publishers, the author goes to France and lands a deal with Olympia Press.
 The first 5000 copies quickly sold out.
 But the author Vladimir Nabokov now sees his novel, Lolita, published by all those that initially turned it down, with combined sales of 50 million.